 How do you know if a child needs extra help?

 All children at Churchfield are monitored closely by their Class Teachers.
 This is done through on- going assessment and regular Pupil Progress Meetings to discuss individual needs and progress.
-We have developed a graduated response to identifying children with needs.
+We have developed a graduated response to identifying children with additional needs.
 Initially this is completed by the class teacher to ensure needs are being met within the class.
-If the Class Teacher feels the child still isn’t making the required progress, they will be discussed with the Special Education Needs Co-ordinator (SENCo).
+If the Class Teacher feels the child still isn’t making the required progress, they will be discussed with the Special Education Needs and Disabillities Co-ordinator (SENDCo).
 Assessments may be carried out and if necessary a referral to external agencies with the consent of the Parents/Carer.
 If Parents/Carers have any concerns they should see the Class Teacher in the first instance.
 Teachers are available at a mutually agreed time and an appointment can be made if a more detailed discussion is needed.

 How will the school support my child?